 For churches, the sermons, ministries, and programs are designed for insiders in order to keep them coming and keep them giving.
 Everything is slanted to church members.

 When church members feel like the church is for them, it creates an insider mentality.
 Decisions on spending and programming are slanted to keep the members happy.

 But for the church to effectively fulfill the mission given by Jesus, the church has to shift from an insider mindset to an outward focus.
-Spending has to shift from making the members happy to reaching people who are not a part of the church at all.
+Spending has to shift from making the members happy to reach people who are not a part of the church at all.

 Instead of the hotel culture, work hard to create a hospital culture.
 Where the things you do – from programs to ministries – exist for those who need it most.
 If Jesus said he didn’t come to call the well but the sick, your church should intentionally skew ministries and communication to reach the people outside the walls of the church.

 Your church will drift toward a hotel culture on its own.
 It’s just human nature to take care of yourself.
 You’ll almost need to over-emphasize outreach and evangelism and an others-first mindset just to stay in balance.